Finding the Best Money Market Account Rates

 While a money market account is a highly liquid type of vehicle – you can access your funds at virtually any time – you shouldn’t assume that it can take the place of a conventional checking account.

-As mandated by the Federal Reserve’s Regulation D, money market accounts (and all other accounts classified as “savings deposits”) may only permit six or less “preauthorized, automatic or telephonic” transactions per month.
+As mandated by the Federal Reserve’s Regulation D, money market accounts (and all other accounts classified as “savings deposits”) may only permit six or fewer transactions per month.
 That includes checks and debit-card transactions, which means these accounts aren’t ideal for funding regular purchases.
 Still, Regulation D permits that you can access your money via branch or ATM withdrawals as often as you’d like.

-Additionally, some banks also offer reimbursements of ATM fees with their money market accounts, as well as online tools to assist you in managing your account.
+Additionally, some banks also offer reimbursements of ATM fees, as well as online tools to assist you in managing your account.
 If you’re an online-banking aficionado, it couldn’t hurt to take a tour of a prospective bank’s website – or perhaps even read some reviews of it – before opening an account there.